MohibUllahKhanSherwani/BuildYourOwnGPT/README.md

 ## About

-This a **learning project** where I followed Andrej Karpathy's tutorial to build a basic transformer model.
+This a **learning project** where I followed Andrej Karpathy's video + some of the above mentioned research papers to build a basic transformer model.

 The core idea comes from the **"Attention Is All You Need"** paper by Google engineers, which introduced the **Transformer architecture**—the foundation of modern models like GPT and ChatGPT.

 ## References

-- **Andrej Karpathy's tutorial:**
+- **Andrej Karpathy's Video:**
   [https://youtu.be/kCc8FmEb1nY?si=SUSakqEUBg8tCgZ1](https://youtu.be/kCc8FmEb1nY?si=C_hW8fNZ1Lft_yGc)

 - **"Attention Is All You Need" Paper:**